 All of us at The State of Security want everyone to stay happy, safe and digitally secure for the holidays.
 Towards that end, let’s discuss some digital threats that shoppers need to watch out for on Black Friday and Cyber Monday.
 We’ll also highlight some security best practices that consumers can use for the holiday shopping season.

 In a phishing attack, a bad actor tries to trick you into doing something you wouldn’t ordinarily do like clicking on a suspicious link for a Black Friday or Cyber Monday sales deal.
 Phishing links commonly lead to fake login pages that prompt you to authenticate yourself on one of your web accounts.
 You might think you’re logging into your Amazon account, for instance, but that’s not the case.
 You’re actually just handing your username and password over to an attacker, details which the malicious actor can abuse later.

 To protect against a phishing attack, you should exercise caution around the links you receive from people whom you don’t know.
 You should also always verify the legitimacy of a web page’s domain before attempting to sign in with your login credentials.

 Sometimes a phishing email doesn’t come with a link.
 Sometimes it comes with a malicious attachment.
 Yes, it may profess itself to be a special Black Friday announcement, but it could just contain an image and some malicious macros.

 You can protect yourself against financial malware by installing an anti-virus solution onto your computer and keeping it up to date.
-Admittedly, those products are limited in their effectiveness because they are signature-based.
+Admittedly, many of those products are limited in their effectiveness because they are signature-based.
 Still, they do provide some protection.

 You should also enable two-factor authentication on your accounts.
 Doing so will help prevent attackers from accessing your accounts even if they make off with your username and password.